It is becoming increasingly common for grandparents and significant others to apply to the family courts for non-parent parenting orders.

 If you are a grandparent or significant other seeking orders in relation to a child, as with any person seeking relief from the courts, you are required, except in limited cases, to attend family dispute resolution with the other party first to attempt to reach an agreement without the need to go to court.

-If you are seeking more information about your right to apply for parenting orders and whether you meet the threshold test, contact us today to book a reduced rate initial consultation with one of our family law experts to have a confidential discussion about your individual circumstances.
+If you are seeking more information about your right to apply for non-parent parenting orders or if you require urgent orders where there is no parent available to care for the children, contact us today to book a reduced rate initial consultation with one of our family law experts to have a confidential discussion about your individual circumstances.